Important PCI DSS v4.0.1 Update for E-commerce Merchants

 This update highlights the PCI SSC's on-going commitment to refine and evolve standards for better alignment with merchant operations and current threats.

-Stay tuned for the release of the new SAQ A version and prepare in the meantime by consulting with your TPSPs to ensure your web applications are not susceptible to attacks from any loaded scripts.
+Stay tuned for the release of the new SAQ A version and prepare by consulting with your TPSPs to ensure your web applications are not susceptible to attacks from any loaded scripts.
+In the meantime, discover other important PCI updates for E-commerce merchants in these helpful resources: